top of page

 Living in a rural community makes access to resources for domesticated livestock easy to obtain, always available, and often relatively inexpensive.
 A bag of poultry feed for a small flock can be purchased at nearly any country supply store and costs less than lunch at a fast-food restaurant.
 Conversely the majority of supplies for exotic animals are specialized and expensive, must be purchased from select pet retailers (often at a premium) or ordered online with regular frequency and high shipping costs.
 The cost to maintain a single bearded dragon for a month can easily exceed that of an entire flock of chickens, and does not give the benefit of providing a sustainable food source, an easy way to discard food waste, or nutrients to a garden by providing natural fertilizer.
 Keeping exotics is not a endeavor for those concerned with tightening budgets or lowering their carbon-footprint.

-While I cannot predict where I will be in the next 1, 2, or 5 years, it is becoming more obvious that my desire to run a "zoo" is being replaced instead by the need to start a "farm" to further pursue more sustainable animal care endeavors.
+While I cannot predict where I will be in the next 1, 2, or 5 years, it is becoming more obvious that my desire to run a "zoo" is slowly being replaced by the need to start a "farm" to further pursue more sustainable animal care endeavors.
 It will be interesting to see what happens as the collection of species in my home evolves.

-294 views0 comments
+297 views0 comments

 Recent Posts